billkendrick/firefighter/DEVELOPMENT.md

 ## Graphics

+### Tile Graphics

-I opted to use ANTIC mode 7 (aka `GRAPHICS 2`), the mode with very large text (20 characters tall by 12 characters wide), where each character is a single color, with one of our colors possible, depending on the two high-bits of the screen data.
-This means only 64 shapes are available.
-No inverse-video (inverted pixels) are possible, either.
-(Compare to regular 40 by 24 text mode (aka `GRAHICS 0`), which allows for 128 shapes, plus inverse-video versions.)
+Originally, I opted to use mode 7 of the Atari's ANTIC graphics processor (aka `GRAPHICS 2`).
+This mode generates very large text -- 20 characters wide by 12 characters tall -- with each character being 8x8 pixels of a single color, with one of four colors possible, depending on the two high-bits of the screen data.

+Since 256 ÷ 4 = 64, this means only 64 shapes (of the 128 possible in a charater
+set) are available to use in a mode 7 line.
+(No inverse-video (inverted pixels) are possible, either.
+Compare this to ANTIC mode 2, the regular 40 by 24 text mode (aka `GRAHICS 0`), which allows for 128 shapes, plus inverse-video versions, but no colors.)

-However, when setting the `CHBASE` register (or the OS's `CHBAS` shadow) to tell the Atari where in memory to look for character graphics (the "font"), it is possible to offset the character set page by two, which causes the ANTIC 7 parts of the screen to use the *latter* half of the character set.
-The small text, ANTIC mode 2 (aka `GRAPHICS 0`) continues to use the full set.
+However, when setting the ANTIC chip's `CHBASE` register (or the OS's `CHBAS` shadow register) to tell the Atari where in memory to look for character graphics (the "font"), it is possible to offset the character set page by two, which causes the ANTIC 7 (as well as ANTIC 6, aka `GRAPHICS 1`) parts of the screen to use the *latter* half of the character set.
+The small text modes, such as ANTIC mode 2 (aka `GRAPHICS 0`), continue to use the full character set.

-Therefore, while I'm limited to only uppercase characters the small mode 2 text, and no text at all (only game tile shapes) in the large mode 7 text, this means I can get away with only a *single* 1KB character set for all of my needs!
+Therefore, in the earlier releases of the game, although I was limited to only uppercase characters for the small mode 2 text, and no alphanumeric characters at all (only game tile shapes) in the large mode 7 text, this meant I was able to get away with only a *single* 1KB character set for all of my needs!
+(Actually, a pair of them; see below.)

-In reality, I have two character sets, and flip between them every few frames (screen refreshes) to get some animation -- fire burning, gas leaks and water spraying, and workers flailng their limbs.
-So in the end, 2KB of space is used for all of the character data.
-(See the `fire1.fnt` and `fire2.fnt` files in the [`fonts/`](fonts/) subdirectory.)
+### Higher Resolution Via ANTIC Tricks

+However, I later decided to change the game screen to ANTIC mode 6 (aka `GRAPHICS 1`), which is very similar but each line is half as tall, resulting in twice as many lines (i.e., a screen that is 20 characters wide by 24 characters tall).
+By using *two* rows of text per row of the game map, this allowed for the shapes to be composed to twice as many pixels: 8x16 instead of 8x8.

+Since this requires twice as many characters, but only 64 are available, I use Display List Interrupt (DLI) routines, along with *two* character sets -- one for the top half of the tile shapes, and one for the bottom -- and switching between them every other row.

+Also, twice as many rows of tiles will require twice as much screen memory, as well as having to write two bytes every time a shape must be drawn onto the map.
+However, the characters on even rows must be identical to the characters on the odd rows above them, for the two halves of the tiles to appear correctly; they must be the two halves of the *same* tile.

+This allowed me to take advantage of the ANTIC Display List's "Load Memory Scan" (LMS) instruction, instructing it to reload the same row of screen data every other line.
+In other words, every row of the map data appears twice in a row on the screen: rows 1 and 2 of the screen both show row 1 of the map; rows 3 and 4 of the screen both show row 2 of the map; etc.

+By combining alternating character sets (via DLI) and repeating screen data (via LMS), every odd row shows the "top half" of a tile shape, and every even row shows the "bottom half".
+Only 20 * 11 bytes of screen memory are needed, and the game logic continues to only need concern itself with a map that's 20x11 tiles in size.

+The Atari's powerful ANTIC graphics chip does the heavy lifting to display the tile shapes with greater detail than a plain ANTIC mode 7 display could.
+Basically, the game went from looking like it was made of 160x96 pixels, to looking like it was 160x192!

-You'll notice large mode 7 text used to display the "FIREFIGHTER" title at the top (and other messages between levels during the game).
-This is acheived by _not_ offsetting the character set at first.
-Instead, it happens during a Display List Interrupt (DLI) routine, which also changes some colors in the palette.
-The font animation happens here, as well -- so any game loop slowdown that may happen has no effect on these things.
+You might notice that the large mode 7 text used to display the "FIREFIGHTER" title at the top (and other messages between levels during the game) also uses the game's special font, but alphanumeric symbols appear (rather than random tile shapes from the game).
+This is acheived by _not_ offsetting the character set at first; it first happens during the initial DLI routine.
+(That DLI routine also also changes some colors in the palette.)

-One byte in Page 6 is used to tell the DLI routine where the font's base is (there may be a better way of handling this?), and it uses the `RTCLOK` timer register, which is updated by the OS during each Vertical Blank Interrupt (VBI), to flip between the two character sets, and hence cause the shapes to animate.
+### Display List Interrupt (DLI) Chaining (and Rainbow Fire)

+The game in fact contains three DLI routines; the first one changes the color palette and changes the character set, and then chains to a second DLI routine (by altering the Display List Interrupt Vector, `VDSLST`).
+The second DLI routine set the character set to the one containing the top half of the tile set, and also alters one of the color registers every few scan lines, to create the "Atari Rainbow" effect for the fire and gas leaks.
+It then chains to a third DLI routine, which is nearly identical to the second one, but with the bottom half of the tile set.
+It chains back to the second DLI routine.

+In reality, I have two sets of tile shapes, and flip between them every few frames (screen refreshes) to get some animation -- fire burning, gas leaks and water spraying, and workers flailng their limbs.
+(See the files and documentation in the [`fonts/`](fonts/) subdirectory.)

+### Animation and Color Palette

+The font animation is handled during a Vertical Blank Interurpt (VBI) routine, meaning any game loop slowdown that may happen will have no effect on the animation effect.
+It does this by setting some bytes (in Page 6 memory) which the DLI routines use to decide which character sets to display.
+It also resets the DLI Vector to point to the first DLI.

 Another byte in Page 6 is used to let the DLI change the background color of the game area, based on events (e.g., flashing when an oil barrel explodes).
 (See [`dli.c`](src/dli.c).
 Note: This is among the only hand-coded 6502 assembly language in this game.
 Almost everything else is in straight C.)

-A second DLI routine exists which simply alters the color of the fire once every few scanlines (changing the `COLPF0` register, and then hitting the `WSYNC` register to wait for a horizontal sync), which gives the flames and gas leaks on the screen the "Atari Rainbow" effect.

-At the very end of the first DLI routine, the Display List Interrupt routine vector (`VDSLST`) is updated to point to the second DLI routine.
-The game has its own small Vertical Blank Interrupt (VBI) exists which simply sets the DLI vector back to the first DLI routine before the screen refreshes from the top, so the main color register and character set animation effect takes place.

 Note: Currently, no Player/Missile Graphics ("sprites") are used in the game.
 (They are used in the splash screen.)